AragonDAC/APMHackathon/README.md

 # Process

-This hackathon will _start remotely on January, 20th 2019 and end up on site January, 30th 2019_ - on the last day of [Aracon](https://aracon.one).
-It is thus aimed at _people actually attending Aracon_ (even though it starts a week before for practical reasons).
+This hackathon will _start remotely on January, 20th 2019 and end up on site January, 30th 2019_ - on the last day of [AraCon](https://aracon.one).
+It is thus aimed at _people actually attending AraCon_ (even though it starts a week before for practical reasons).

 ## Submission Guidelines